 Cognitive distortions are patterns of faulty thinking that convince us something is true when it is not.
 There are several types of cognitive distortions.
 To unravel them, the client must learn which are present for them and how to challenge those ways of thinking.

-There are any number of worksheets on the Internet that can be used to help a client identify and challenge their distortions in thinking.
+We have a worksheet that can help clients challenge their distortions in thinking and one for cognitive restructuring.
 This can also be accomplished through the therapist-client dialogue.
 The goal, of course, is to help the client learn to do this on their own.1

 Here are five ‘thought challenges’ from the NHS Fife Department of Psychology’s Negative Thinking CBT Tools.5 You can use these to get your client to take a closer look at their negative thought patterns.